sudara/melatonin_inspector/README.md

 In the special case of `TabbedComponent`, each tab is added as a child.

+### My FPS seems lower than expected, is it accurate?

+Check the following:

+* Are you running *just* your plugin?
+Make sure other plugin UIs are closed.
+* Is it possible something in your plugin is painting continuously?
+* I do optimize the inspector for Debug, but it can be tough to get 60fps in Debug.
+Try Release.

+Feel free to ask for other ideas in the [forum thread](https://forum.juce.com/t/melatonin-inspector-a-web-inspector-ish-module-for-juce-components/45672).

 ### I have a problem / feature request

 Please do submit an Issue or PR on the repository!
 Or visit the [official thread on the JUCE forum](https://forum.juce.com/t/melatonin-inspector-a-web-inspector-ish-module-for-juce-components/45672).